harshit2490/javascript-guide/README.md

 ### What is a Promise?

+- "**Promise** is an object act as a **placeholder** for a certain period of time until we receive a value **(also called as future value)** from async operation."
+- It has three states: pending, fulfilled, or rejected.
+Once settled, the state never changes.
-A **Promise** is an object representing the eventual completion or failure of an async operation.
-It serves as a **placeholder for a future value** and comes with guaranteed, predictable behavior — solving both Callback Hell and Inversion of Control.
+- It comes with guaranteed, predictable behavior — solving both Callback Hell and Inversion of Control.

 ### How It Works